House moving - how to make it simple

 Before your moving day make sure you have packed a moving day survival kit of essentials.
-This will contain necessary items that will get you and your family through the day (and the first night) unscathed, such as toiletries, phone chargers, bottles of water, snacks and provisions for hot drinks.
+This will contain necessary items that will get you through the day (and the first night) unscathed, such as toiletries, phone chargers, bottles of water, snacks and provisions for hot drinks.

-It is important to have easy access to the supplies that will keep you well-fed and hydrated on this busy day, and that you have everything readily available so you can fall straight into bed at the end of it.
+It is important to have easy access to the supplies that will keep you well-fed and hydrated on the big day and that you have everything readily available so you can fall straight into bed at the end of it.

 Tip 10: Go slowly

 Moving day is a big deal – we know you’ll want to get everything done as soon as possible, but it can be exhausting.
 Have realistic expectations of how much you want to get done – it’s unlikely you’re going to unpack your entire house by the first night!

 Be sure to keep your moving day survival kit to hand, make sure you’ve got cold beverages, everything you need for teas and coffees, and snacks to keep your energy up.
 Be sure to stop (properly stop!) for lunch and dinner so that you don’t wear yourself out.

 It will take time to fully unpack and get your new home looking the way you want it, so don’t feel everything has to come together immediately.
-Take time to relax and unwind – enjoy a night in with a takeaway or go out with friends.
+Take time to relax and unwind – enjoy a night in with a takeaway or a movie in your new home.
 Your life does not have to revolve around unpacking!

 As long as you have your bed built and set up by the end of moving day, the rest can wait!